kineticedge/dev-local-demos/README.md

   * Elasticsearch

   Please see the respective technologies license policy to ensure you are using it in accordance with their license.
-The licensing of connectors is included, since it can be easy to assume the wrong licensing or wrong company behind them.